matrix-org/dendrite/docs/installation/10_optimisation.md

 ---
-title: Next steps
+title: Optimise your installation
 parent: Installation
 has_toc: true
 nav_order: 10
-permalink: /installation/start/nextsteps
+permalink: /installation/start/optimisation
 ---

-# Next steps
+# Optimise your installation

-Now that you have Dendrite running, the following tweaks will improve the reliability of your installation.
+Now that you have Dendrite running, the following tweaks will improve the reliability and performance of your installation.

 ## File descriptor limit